zammad/zammad-admin-documentation/system/integrations/ldap/index.rst

            You may want to consider using domain based assignments to overcome this issue.
 Learn more on :doc:`/manage/organizations/index`.

-   * Zammads LDAP sync is one way.
+   * Zammad's LDAP sync is one way.
 Editing user settings or permissions may be overwritten upon the next sync depending on your configuration.
    * Nested groups are not supported.
    * Synchronizing user avatars from LDAP is not supported.